 Presentation of Parsonage Turner Syndrome [Symptoms and Signs]

-Weakness around shoulder muscles appear after 1-2 weeks, around the time when pain subsides.
-Weakness affects a number of muscle.
+Weakness around shoulder muscles appears after 1-2 weeks, around the time when the pain subsides.
+Weakness affects a number of muscles.
 Supraspinatus, infraspinatus, serratus anterior, and deltoid muscles are most commonly involved muscles but any muscle supplied by brachial plexus could be affected.

 [In some cases Low-grade pain may persist for up to a year.]

 Along with weakness, muscle wasting is significant.
-If phrenic nerve is involved, it leads to shortness of breath as diaphragm cannot fully function.
+If the phrenic nerve is involved, it leads to shortness of breath as the diaphragm cannot fully function.

 Differential Diagnoses of Parsonage Turner Syndrome

-Acute poliomyelitis, adhesive Capsulitis, amyotrophic lateral sclerosis, cervical radiculopathy, HIV Infection, mononeuritis Multiplex, neoplasm, polymyalgia rheumatic, rotator cuff disease and thoracic outlet syndrome need to be considered as differentials when examining a patient with presentation as above.
+Acute poliomyelitis, adhesive capsulitis, amyotrophic lateral sclerosis, cervical radiculopathy, HIV Infection, mononeuritis Multiplex, neoplasm, polymyalgia rheumatic, rotator cuff disease and thoracic outlet syndrome need to be considered as differentials when examining a patient with the presentation as above.